leadr-msu/photogrammetry-mask/index.md

 * Check to make sure that the mask is now in the desire location

-Photoshop Instructions
+## Photoshop Instructions
-I. Choose a photo for which to create the mask
+* Choose a photo for which to create the mask
-A. To ensure the best quality of the mask, choose a photo out of the set where the majority of the object can be seen
+      * To ensure the best quality of the mask, choose a photo out of the set where the majority of the object can be seen
-1. Profile photos for skulls, whole-length photos of long bones, etc.
+            * Profile photos for skulls, whole-length photos of long bones, etc.

 II.
 Open Adobe Photoshop
 A. Click File  Open  Choose the photo that you want to use